ScanMountGoat/tegra_swizzle/README.md

 # nutexb_swizzle
 Documentation and tools for Tegra X1 swizzling used for nutexb texture files for Smash Ultimate.
 See the [swizzle](swizzle.md) page for documentation.
 The swizzle code and bit pattern technique is based on the following [blog post](https://fgiesen.wordpress.com/2011/01/17/texture-tiling-and-swizzling/).

+The program can automatically generate lookup tables for swizzling and deswizzling texture data based on a pair of swizzled and unswizzled image data files.
+The generated values for the "swizzled" input are unique for each block of image data.
+The lookup table is computed by finding the new location of each input block in the deswizzled output file.
+For uncompressed RGBA data, unique values are generated per pixel.
+For compressed data, unique values are generated for each 4x4 pixel tile.
+This is handled automatically by specifying the format with
+`--format`.

 ## Generating Test Data
 1. Write unique block values to the Nutexb.
 Pad the image size with `--blockcount` as needed.
 `cargo run -- write_addresses -w 512 -h 512 -f bc7 -o "def_mario_001_col.nutexb" --blockcount 43872`